How Do You Embed Images in a Django Blog From a WYSIWYG Editor?

 Background

 Getting images into your blog articles can be tricky.
-More consideration is needed than with the text you type or any other resources that exist as markup or style because these resources will exist elsewhere.
-Whereas text and html will be stored in a database field, your images are objects that will be stored in a file system and then referenced by an image tag.
+More consideration is needed than with text or simple markup.
+Whereas text and HTML are stored in a model field, your images are objects that live in a file system (server's file system, S3 bucket, etc.) and then referenced by an image tag "src" attribute.

-Because of this, I'm going to approach images as a two-step solution: First, the image record will be stored in a separate table from the blog article and linked back with a many-to-one ForeignKey relationship.
-When the user uploads an image, the image will be stored on the file system and the image record will store the URL pointing to this resource so it can be retrieved later.
-And Second, the URL generated from step one will be entered into the content of the article as an image tag using the WYSIWYG editor.
+I'm going to approach adding images to a post as a two-step solution: First, the image record is stored in a separate table from the blog article and linked back with a ForeignKey.
+When the user uploads it, the image is stored on the file system and the image record store's the URL pointing to the resource.
+And second, the URL generated from step one is inserted into the content of the article as an image tag using a WYSIWYG editor.

 from django.db import Models